Find Trade Colleges

 Top 10 Most Popular Woodworking Associate Degree Schools

 Our analysis found Northwest School of Wooden Boat Building to be the most popular school for woodworking students who want to pursue a associate degree in the United States.
-Located in the rural area of Port Hadlock, Northwest School of Wooden Boat Building is a private not-for-profit college with a fairly small student population.
+Located in the rural area of Port Hadlock, Northwest School of Wooden Boat Building is a private not-for-profit school with a small student population.

 Out of the 26 schools in the United States that were part of this year’s ranking, Thaddeus Stevens College of Technology landed the # 3 spot on the list.
 Thaddeus Stevens College of Technology is a small public school located in the small city of Lancaster.